JavaCode7/Thulium/README.md

  - print2 -- prints the current cell to the console (no \n)
  - cond_start -- same as brainf**k's '[' (coming soon)
  - cond_end -- same as brainf**k's ']' (coming soon)
+ - end -- Used to denote the end of a program

  Commands are written line by line, one command per line.